Khan/flex-perf-testing/README.md

 # Google App Engine: Performance Testing

-This repo is consists of a collection of tests for determining the latency of various operations and servies on Google App Engine Flex and Standard.
+This repo is consists of a collection of tests for determining the latency of various operations and services on Google App Engine Flex and Standard.
 The goal of these tests was to inform architectural decisions by the Infrastructure team at Khan Academy for determining which services—if any—to migrate to App Engine Flex.

 ## Context